 Strain off any excess fat that has floated to the top, or if you’re making it ahead of time, refrigerate this easy hot dog chili until the grease coagulates.
 Removing excess fat is even easier with this method, because it’s solid.
 Warm it up before serving.
 That’s it.
 Your chili for chili dogs (or whatever you want to slather this chili sauce on) is ready to go.

-Speaking of chili dogs, you’re gonna want this chili on my Chili Cheese Dilly Dogs very soon!
+Speaking of chili dogs, you’re gonna want this chili on my ultimate Chili Hot Dogs Recipe very soon!

 - 1 tablespoon olive oil